BUPIVACAINE HYDROCHLORIDE- bupivacaine hydrochloride injection, solution

 Mixing or the prior or intercurrent use of any other local anesthetic with Bupivacaine Hydrochloride cannot be recommended because of insufficient data on the clinical use of such mixtures.
 There have been reports of cardiac arrest and death during the use of Bupivacaine Hydrochloride for intravenous regional anesthesia (Bier Block).
 Information on safe dosages and techniques of administration of Bupivacaine Hydrochloride in this procedure is lacking.
 Therefore, Bupivacaine Hydrochloride is not recommended for use in this technique.

 Bupivacaine Hydrochloride with epinephrine 1:200,000 contains sodium metabisulfite, a sulfite that may cause allergic-type reactions including anaphylactic symptoms and life-threatening or less severe asthmatic episodes in certain susceptible people.
 The overall prevalence of sulfite sensitivity in the general population is unknown and probably low.
 Sulfite sensitivity is seen more frequently in asthmatic than in nonasthmatic people.
-Single-use ampuls and single-use vials of Bupivacaine Hydrochloride without epinephrine do not contain sodium metabisulfite.
+Single-dose vials of Bupivacaine Hydrochloride without epinephrine do not contain sodium metabisulfite.

 General: The safety and effectiveness of local anesthetics depend on proper dosage, correct technique, adequate precautions, and readiness for emergencies.
 Resuscitative equipment, oxygen, and other resuscitative drugs should be available for immediate use (See WARNINGS, ADVERSE REACTIONS, and OVERDOSAGE).
 During major regional nerve blocks, the patient should have intravenous fluids running via an indwelling catheter to assure a functioning intravenous pathway.
 The lowest dosage of local anesthetic that results in effective anesthesia should be used to avoid high plasma levels and serious adverse effects.
 The rapid injection of a large volume of local anesthetic solution should be avoided and fractional (incremental) doses should be used when feasible.